SCOREC/scorec-refs/README.md

 https://goo.gl/LqqbyO

+## Usage

-Usage, assuming this repository is a subdirectory of your thesis:
+Assuming this repository is a subdirectory of your thesis:

 ```latex